Ilyajahed/ilyajahed.github.io/_posts/2022-10-19-Post-MyClass.md

 ---
 layout: posts
-title: در حال یادگیری
+title: attending classes in the university
 ---

-- We are wtiting some code
+- We are writing some code.
-- We must build our website
+- We must build our website.
-- We gonna push
+- We  are gonna learn python.